NeVAE: A Deep Generative Model for Molecular Graphs: Experiments

-We compare the quality of the molecules generated by our trained models and the molecules generated by several state of the art competing methods: (i) GraphVAE~\cite{graphvae}, (ii) GrammarVAE~\cite{kusner2017grammar}, (iii) CVAE~\cite{gomez2016automatic}, (iv) SDVAE~\cite{dai2018syntax}, (v) JTVAE~\cite{jin2018junction} and (vi) CGVAE~\cite{liu2018constrained}.
-Among them, GraphVAE, JTVAE and CGVAE use molecular graphs, however, the rest of the methods use SMILES strings, a domain specific textual representation of molecules.
-We use the following evaluation metrics for performance comparison:
+We first make a quantitative analysis of our model by comparing the quality of the molecules generated by our trained models against the molecules generated by several state of the art competing methods and then provide a qualitative analysis by demonstrating that the latent space of the molecules inferred by our model is smooth.
+For the quantitative analysis, we use eight baselines for comparison: (i) GraphVAE~\cite{graphvae}, (ii) GrammarVAE~\cite{kusner2017grammar}, (iii) CVAE~\cite{gomez2016automatic}, (iv) SDVAE~\cite{dai2018syntax}, (v) JTVAE~\cite{jin2018junction}, (vi) CGVAE~\cite{liu2018constrained}, (vii) MOLGAN ~\cite{decao2018molgan} , (viii) ORGAN ~\cite{organ}, and (ix) GCPN ~\cite{gcpn}.
+Among them, GraphVAE, JTVAE, CGVAE, MOLGAN and GCPN use molecular graphs and GrammarVAE, CVAE, SDVAE, JTVAE and ORGAN use SMILES strings, a domain specific textual representation of molecules.